StefanKoell/stefankoell.github.io/content/blog/2024/04/06/animations/index.md

 - In lines 11 and 12 we create a style for the border with the`hide` class applied and set the `Opacity` property value to `0`.
 - Lastly, in lines 15 through 19 we create a `DoubleTransition` for the `Opacity` property.
 For demonstration, I used `0:0:1` (1 second).
 In a real world application you may want this animation to be more subtle and set it to `0:0:0.2` (200 ms).

-{{< callout type="info" >}}
+> [!NOTE]
-  If you run the sample with the code above, you will notice that the **Footer** will fade-in and fade-out but the border area is always visible (we removed the `IsVisible` binding).
+> If you run the sample with the code above, you will notice that the **Footer** will fade-in and fade-out but the border area is always visible (we removed the `IsVisible` binding).
 So right now, the border will always occupy the content in the grid resulting in a black area at the bottom where the footer is shown.
-{{< /callout >}}

 ### Handle Visibility